ryjen/ryjen.github.io/content/post/artisk.md

 - Hybrid human / animated films and animated films that seemly completely realistic.
 - Autonomous generation of entire stories, actors and the associated audio/video.

+## Conclusion

+There is none.
+Nobody can predict the future and the past is a reflection of an ignorance we are incapable of escaping.

+The challenge is how the monetary system and the psychology of alternate realities play into it.